Best Native Plant Apps for Texas (2026)

 1. Wild Thumb

-Best for: Texas beginners who want a free, guided introduction to native gardening with care reminders.
+Best for: Texas beginners who want a free, sponsor-funded introduction to native gardening with a curated local nursery directory.

 Who makes it: Texas Parks and Wildlife Foundation (TPWF), funded by H-E-B's "Our Texas, Our Future" program and Phillips 66.
 Developed by Outside Studio with help from the Native Plant Society of Texas and professional botanists.